-Here are 10 of the most popular romantic love letters in history.
+Read 10 of the most romantic love letters of all time

 1. George H. Bush to Barbara Bush

 "This should be a very easy letter to write — words should come easily and in short it should be simple for me to tell you how desperately happy I was to open the paper and see the announcement of our engagement, but somehow I can't possibly say all in a letter I should like to.
 I love you, precious, with all my heart and to know that you love me means my life.
 How often I have thought about the immeasurable joy that will be ours some day.
 How lucky our children will be to have a mother like you..."

 Perhaps one of the most romantic love letters of all time was written by late U.S. President George H. Bush to his wife, Barbara.
 In 1942, on the heels of World War II, Bush enlisted in the Navy, and while stationed overseas, wrote letters to both his parents and then-girlfriend, Barbara Pierce of Rye, New York.
 To this day, only one love letter to Barbara remains from the former president's time overseas, as Barbara reportedly lost the majority of her letters in a move after the pair were married.
 In the surviving letter, Bush joyfully explains how he envisions the couple's future, and describes how "lucky" their future children will be.

 "Since I left you, I have been constantly depressed.
 My happiness is to be near you.
 Incessantly I live over in my memory your caresses, your tears, your affectionate solicitude.
 The charms of the incomparable Joséphine kindle continually a burning and a glowing flame in my heart.
 When, free from all solicitude, all harassing care, shall I be able to pass all my time with you, having only to love you, and to think only of the happiness of so saying, and of proving it to you?"